 We make technology work for you.

-We run training, lead workshops, and build software that helps teams get really good at the tools and technology already in front of them.
-Right now that means AI, but it’s the same work we’ve been doing since 2018: closing the gap between “we bought it” and “people are actually using it well.”
+We change that.
+We help teams, mostly startups and small companies, get genuinely good at the tools already in front of them, so AI works for your people instead of happening to them.
+It’s the same work we’ve done since 2018: closing the gap between “we bought it” and “people are actually using it well.”

-That’s still what this is.
-Small, senior, and pointed at outcomes.
+So we built it, and ran it on ourselves first.
+Small, senior, pointed at outcomes.
 The founders are the team.
-When you work with Startwise, you’re working with us directly.
-Not a project manager who briefs us on Fridays.
+When you work with Startwise, you work with us directly, not a project manager who briefs us on Fridays.
+That gap hits startups and small companies hardest, so that’s exactly who we built for.

 Who you’ll actually work with.